 CTI Grant Funded Tuition-Free Programs

-The primary objective of the CTI funding and the expansion of these two programs is to address the needs of both job seekers and employers by providing training opportunities for adults in high-demand and high-growth industries.
+The primary objective of the CTI funding and the expansion of these three programs is to address the needs of both job seekers and employers by providing training opportunities for adults in high-demand and high-growth industries.
 This training will help individuals who are either unemployed or under-employed in establishing career pathways.

 If you are interested in applying, please read the instructions below and be sure to complete all the necessary forms.
-Only completed applications will be reviewed for eligibility and admissions.

 Programming